rsvim/rsvim.github.io/docs/manual/basic_usage/first_steps_in_rsvim.md

 Now you can go on with other works.

 :::tip[Question]
 Where are the `:w` and `:q` ex commands?
-Aren't they much shorter and easier for users?

-Yes, `:w` and `:q` are better than `:js` with super long expressions.
-Currently, only one builtin ex command `:js` is provided, users are limited to do it this way.

-Because Rsvim will not embed any builtin plugins, including the ex commands (`:w`, `:q`, `:echo`, etc).
-On the contrary, Rsvim will provide APIs such as `Rsvim.cmd.create()` to allow user create their own ex commands.

-As a supplement to the editing experience, Rsvim will provide an official plugin (say, "ex.rsvim") to recreate all the commands compatible with Vim/Neovim, including `:w`, `:q`, `:echo`, etc.
+The only builtin command in Rsvim is `js`, there are no other builtin commands in Rsvim.
+But we provide the [ex.rsvim](https://github.com/rsvim/ex.rsvim) plugin _officially_, which implements Vim's builtin ex commands for Rsvim and try to provide a compatible user experience in command-line.

+Please refer to [Plugin](docs/manual/configuration/plugin.md) for installing plugins for Rsvim.
 :::